 Welcome to the Angry Birds AI Competition Website

-The next Angry Birds AI competition will be held at ECAI 2014 in Prague, Czech Republic, August 18-22.
-Please refer to the Call for Participation for further details.
-Previous Angry Birds AI competitions were held in Sydney in December 2012 during the Australasian AI conference and in Beijing in August 2013 during the IJCAI conference.
-Further details about these past competition can be found here.
+The next Angry Birds AI competition will be held at IJCAI 2017 in Melbourne, Australia, August 24-25, 2017.
+For more details please refer to the Call for Participation and the detailed Competition Rules.
+Previous Angry Birds AI competitions were held in Sydney in December 2012 during the Australasian AI conference, in Beijing in August 2013 during the IJCAI conference, in Prague in August 2014 at the ECAI conference, in Buenos Aires in July 2015 at the IJCAI conference, and most recently at the IJCAI 2016 conference in New York.
+Further details about these past competitions can be found here.

 We also have a discussion forum where you can discuss issues and exchange ideas with us and with other participants.
 On the forum we will also post the latest news and answers to some common questions.
-You can also leave a comment or like us on our Facebook page or follow us on Twitter for the latest news and announcements.
+You can also leave a comment or like us on our Facebook page where we post latest news and announcements.
+You can also follow us on Twitter.

 There are typically two further events during a competition.
 One is the Symposium on AI in Angry Birds which gives the opportunity to present original scientific work related to the problems of developing intelligent Angry Birds playing agents.
 Please refer to the Call for Papers for more details on the Symposium.
 The other event is the popular Angry Birds: Man vs Machine Challenge where we test if the best AI agents can already beat humans at playing Angry Birds.

-Jochen Renz, XiaoYu (Gary) Ge, and Stephen Gould
+Jochen Renz, XiaoYu (Gary) Ge, Peng Zhang and Matthew Stephenson

 Australian National University